Drug Spending Glossary

 Active ingredient.
 An ingredient in a drug that provides pharmacological activity or other direct effect in the diagnosis, cure, mitigation, treatment, or prevention of disease.
 Some medications contain more than one active ingredient.

 Average wholesale price (AWP).
 Described as the “sticker price,” the AWP is a benchmark used for the pricing and reimbursement of prescription drugs for public and private payers.
-The price does not include discounts or rebates and rarely reflects the actual price paid for a drug.
+The publicly available price does not include discounts or rebates and rarely reflects the actual price paid for a drug.

 Biologic.
 A drug made up of proteins or other materials derived from living cells through a complex manufacturing process.
 There are no clinically meaningful differences between a biosimilar, or highly similar “follow-on” drug, and the reference biologic product in terms of safety, purity, and potency.
 Biologics are used to treat a wide range of health conditions, including cancer, rheumatoid arthritis, and multiple sclerosis.